TareqNewazShahriar/Customized-Form-Validator/README.md

 # Validator for Bootstrap 3 --Customized
-Customized version of Validator v0.11.5 for Bootstrap 3 (originally by @1000hz, released under MIT License) <a href="https://github.com/1000hz/bootstrap-validator">repo</a>
+Customized version of <a href="https://github.com/1000hz/bootstrap-validator">Validator v0.11.5 for Bootstrap 3 (by @1000hz)</a>.

-Which working as a Fron-end developer for a SPA project, I selected _Validator_ for validating forms.
-As the project becoming complex, the Validator was becoming complex, highly modifyed and exhanced; As an example of enhancements- AJAX validation was added.
-Since this is highly customized so it wasn't pushed to the original repo as a pull request.
+This Javascript validator is being used to validate one of our web application which is a single page application.
+As the project validation becoming complex, the validator is becoming complex too.
+So the validator basiclly exhanced.
+Since this is highly customized, so it wasn't sent to the original repo as a pull request.

+Enhanced validations:
+* (Remote validation): set the url on the input element to validate it from server.
+* requiredif : the input element will become required based on another control's value.
+* exactLengths : input value have to be of mentioned length or any of the legnths from a comma separated length list.